3.3 Ideation

 Well done!
 You have successfully completed this assignment.

 The preparation stage may also involve brainstorming, ideation and allowing your thoughts to wander.
-Ideation is the act of generating ideas, be it through images (drawings, pictures or photos) or words (written or spoken).
-There are many ideation techniques out there.
-For example, Kirjavainen & Hölttä-Otto have identified 76 techniques (2021).
+Ideation is the act of generating ideas, whether through images (drawings, pictures or photos) or words (written or spoken).
+There are many ideation techniques you can try.
+For example, Kirjavainen & Hölttä-Otto identified 76 techniques (2021).

 • Quantity is wanted: Ideas are the fuel for creativity in a brainstorming session.
 The more ideas generated, the greater the potential for creativity.
 People should be comfortable with suggesting not-so-good ideas because they could be useful for sparking new ones.